Honkai Star Rail Blade build

 Blade (DPS Bruiser) Pela (Support) Tingyun (Support) Natasha (Healer)

 With Blade’s attacks consuming his own health, he will need a strong healer to keep him out of harms way.
 As such, Luocha will fill that role nicely, rewarding aggressive playstyles with his Field on top of strong healing skills.
-Bailu can be a strong alternative if you would prefer a more safe team.
+Bailu or Natasha can be a strong alternative if you would prefer a more safe team.
 Welt will act as a sub-DPS and support for the team, disrupting the enemy and dealing Imaginary damage.
 And last but not least, Bronya will give Blade valuable buffs, such as bonus ATK and an extra turn, which can give him a head start on his Forest of Swords attack.

 A more free-to-play friendly Blade team is Blade, Pela, Tingyun, and Natasha.
 Pela will reduce the enemies DEF using her ultimate and remove any buffs they may have.
 Tingyun can provide a valuable damage boost to Blade before he attacks.
 Natasha is a great and accessible healer that will keep Blade stocked up as he trades health for damage.
 Alternatively, Pela could be swapped for Serval for added AoE damage and Tingyun could be swapped for Asta to gain bonus SPD and Fire damage.